danwilliams/standards-rs/README.md

 will allow for the configuration of our custom comment headers.

 Our recommended IDE is [RustRover][], which is available from [JetBrains][].
-It is a commercial product, but is currently available as a free preview until full release.
+It is a commercial product, but significantly better than the free alternatives.

 We do not currently recommend [Visual Studio Code][], simply because its interaction with Rust is not as smooth as it could be, and it misses out on many of the advantages provided by JetBrains IDEs.
 However, it is a perfectly viable alternative, and is free.

+Any up-and-coming editor is [Zed][], which is reasonably new, but free, and written in Rust.
+It is not very mature yet, but looks promising.

 A worthy mention is [Sublime Text][], which is a commercial product, but is free to evaluate.
 It is a very powerful editor, and is highly configurable, but it